 The external data protection officer of the controller is:

-Mr. Jens Engelhardt (Lawyer), his representative Mr. Sven Kolja Braune (Lawyer)
+Mr. Jens Engelhardt and his deputy Mr. Prof. Sven Kolja Braune,

 Heidelberger Str.
 6